Small but Significant Heritage Items

 old Turnpike boundary stone

-Prior to 1833, when a new road from the ferry landing to Burraton crossroads was constructed, Culver Road was part of the Saltash Turnpike.
-One of the old Turnpike boundary stones, marked 'SB' for 'Saltash Borough', still stands at the junction of Coombe Road with Culver Road. – Location
+Prior to 1833, when a new road (imaginatively named New Road, part of which was re-named Old Ferry Road in 1961) from the ferry landing to Burraton crossroads was constructed, Culver Road was part of the Saltash Turnpike.
+One of the old Turnpike boundary stones, marked 'SB' for 'Saltash Borough', still stands at the junction of Culver Road with Coombe Road. – Location

 The late 18th century Mansion House was at various times a private home, a girls' school, and finally the Working Men's Club.
 The building was demolished in the 1980s to make way for the A38 Saltash bypass, but part of the garden wall and its granite gateway still survive. – Location